 As an improviser she has toured Europe and US and played with Oakland Active Orchestra, Krakow Improvisers Orchestra, in the duo Dokuro with the Norman Conquest, myrmyr with Marielle Jacobsons, and most recently in a duo with Kanoko Nishi-Smith.
 She has played with many notable improvisors in the US and abroad.

-Agnes received her B.S. from Northwestern University in Radio/TV/Film and her M.F.A in Electronic Music and Recording Media from Mills College, and currently produces media for UC Berkeley.
+Agnes received her B.S. from Northwestern University in Radio/TV/Film and her M.F.A in Electronic Music and Recording Media from Mills College, and currently produces media for Obscura Digital in SF.
 She has always oscillated between or combined her visual and sound tendencies.
 In 2011 Agnes received a Fulbright grant to research performance and technology in Krakow, Poland.
 Agnes is a refugee from Poland, who escaped with her mother to camps in Austria during martial law.
 Eventually she and her mother immigrated to the US.
 The interdisciplinary nature of her work reflects her overall feeling of never really belonging to one place.

 Agnes’ music has been hailed as “a distinctive voice in the electro-acoustic field” by Textura, and “gorgeous” by XLR8R.
 Her duo with The Norman Conquest, Dokuro, is described by THE WIRE as “discreetly sculptured.”
 Myrmyr her collaboration with Marielle Jakobson has numerous reviews for both albums with descriptions such as “soaring chamber compositions in perfect ambient space” by Boomkat.